Where students can eat for free on results day - including Nando’s & TGI Fridays

 Wildwood is giving away a free garlic rosemary bread or a classic margherita or spaghetti pomodoro, with a minimum spend of £7 per person.
 This is valid only with proof of age via ID shown upon request along with valid exam results.

-The offer will be available all day on Friday, August 18 for A-Level students and Friday, August 25 for GCSE students.
+The offer will be available all day on August 24 for GCSE students.

 TGI Fridays